intel-lab-lkp/linux/Documentation/filesystems/netfs_library.rst

  * Allow the netfs to expand a readahead request in both directions to meet its needs.

- * Allow the netfs to partially fulfil a read, which will then be resubmitted.
+ * Allow the netfs to partially fulfill a read, which will then be resubmitted.

  * Handle local caching, allowing cached data and server-read data to be interleaved for a single request.

- * Handle clearing of bufferage that aren't on the server.
+ * Handle clearing of bufferages that aren't on the server.

  * Handle retrying of reads that failed, switching reads from the cache to the server as necessary.